Blog

 For the most part, Georgia follows the federal statutes regarding wage garnishment limits.
 Those amounts are limited to 25% of your weekly disposable earnings or the amount by which the disposable earnings exceed 30 times the federal minimum wage.
 Courts must order whichever is less between those two numbers.

-Georgia Limits on Wage Garnishment
+What Are Georgia Limits on Wage Garnishment?

 Each state has regulations for the amount of money that can be garnished from your paychecks.
 Georgia law says that a creditor can take whichever is less of: